netwerk-digitaal-erfgoed/high-level-design/functions.md

 #### Register profiles of datasets of term descriptions
 The Registry maintains the profiles of datasets of term descriptions.
 A dataset contains the descriptions of terms from a terminology source, such as [Iconclass](http://www.iconclass.org/) or [WO2 Thesaurus](http://oorlogsbronnen.nl/wo2-thesaurus).

 The dataset may include alignments with other terms.
-For example: the terms in the Erfgoedthesaurus refer to their equivalents in DBpedia.
+For example: the terms in the Cultuurhistorische Thesaurus refer to their equivalents in DBpedia.
 A terminology source may also use a separate dataset and corresponding dataset profile for describing the alignments between terms (see function [Register profiles of datasets of alignments](#register-profiles-of-datasets-of-alignments)).

 A maintainer of a terminology source may register multiple versions of his dataset in the Registry.
 Each version corresponds to a dataset and has its own dataset profile.
 For example: if there are two officially supported versions of RKDartists&, dataset profile A describes version one and dataset profile B describes version two.
 Both profiles may refer to different locations where the term descriptions in the datasets can be found.